lspestrip/stripelinepy/README.md

 # Documentation

-The documentation is hosted on [ReadTheDocs](http://stripeline.readthedocs.io).
+The documentation is hosted on [ReadTheDocs](http://stripeline.readthedocs.io) and rebuilt automatically every time the `master` branch is updated.

 # License